Affiliate links on Android Authority may earn us a commission. Learn more.

 The best Wi-Fi extenders you can buy today

-Unless you live in a smaller house or apartment, chances are you have a dark corner of internetless space in your home.
-It’s OK, it happens to the best of us.
-There are a few options available to you to address this concern.
-One emerging solution is a mesh network — a series of devices that all work together to blanket your home in Wi-Fi.
-You can see some of the best mesh network options in the link below, but another solution is to use a Wi-Fi extender.
+Unless you live in a small house or apartment, the chances are good there’s a dark corner of your home your Wi-Fi network can’t reach.
+It’s alright, it happens to the best of us.
+There are a few options available to you to fix this.
+One solution is a mesh network — a series of devices that work together to blanket your home in Wi-Fi signals.
+However, one of the more affordable options is to give a Wi-Fi extender a try.

-Both of these systems work on the same principle — repeaters placed throughout your home all broadcast an internet signal.
-The key differences between mesh networks and Wi-Fi extenders are cost and basic function.
-A mesh network broadcasts a Wi-Fi signal to the entire home with the same SSID everywhere.
+These systems work on the same principle — repeaters placed throughout your home broadcast an internet signal further.
+The key differences between mesh networks and Wi-Fi extenders are cost and function.
+A mesh network broadcasts a Wi-Fi signal to the entire home with the same SSID, and devices switch seamlessly from node to node.
 A Wi-Fi extender creates a new network based on your old network.
-This isn’t necessarily a problem — your device should move from network to network as it needs to.
-It only becomes tricky when you are in an area where the extender is strong, but the other Wi-Fi is weak.
-You may need to manually reconnect to the extender’s network.
+This shouldn’t be a problem — your device should move from network to network as it needs to.
+Things don’t always work so seamlessly with repeaters, though.
+You may sometimes have to switch manually.

-Cost is also a factor to consider when weighing your options.
-Mesh networks are expensive, easily reaching above the $300 mark for basic set-ups.
-That is almost ten times the cost of some extenders.
-With that in mind, here is our list of the best Wi-Fi extenders you can buy, and some of them turn your current set-up into a mesh system!
+Cost is the other factor to consider when weighing your options.
+Mesh networks are expensive, effortlessly passing the $300 mark for basic set-ups.
+That’s almost ten times the cost of some extenders.
+With that in mind, here is our list of the best Wi-Fi extenders you can buy, and some of them can even turn your current set-up into a mesh system!

 Editor’s note: We will be updating this list as more Wi-Fi extenders are released.